PascalSun/TimelineKGQA/tkgqa_generator/README.md

             - A list of Time Range (Ranking)
             - or Comparison of Duration
         - Key ability here is: **Timeline Operation**
-- Timeline Position Retrieval + Temporal Constrainted Retrieval:
+- Timeline Position Retrieval + Temporal Constrained Retrieval:
     - When Bush is president of US, who is the president of China?
         - *(General Information Retrieval => Timeline Position Retrieval)* => *Temporal Semantic Operation* => *Temporal Constraint Retrieval* => Answer the question